• Careers at WPIC

 Kids and teen omega-3 grows faster on DHA-led outcomes

 Running alongside adult demand is the kids and teen omega-3 segment, which is expanding even faster.
-The category has reached roughly US$74.5 million and is growing at 34.8% year-on-year in 2025.
+The category has reached roughly US$74.5 million and is growing at 34.8% year-on-year in 2025, according to WPIC’s Discripto® dataset.

 Stack the data together and the pattern becomes clear.
 Chinese consumers are not buying omega-3 supplements as generic wellness products.
 They are buying specific functions at price points that make daily use realistic.

+WPIC’s data shows the signals repeat consistently.
 Adult buyers signal outcomes through concentration.
 Parents signal outcomes through DHA.
-The signals repeat often enough that the category stops looking unpredictable and starts looking mature.
+The category stops looking unpredictable and starts looking mature.

 Why Some Omega-3 Brands Scale in China While Others Plateau